 Measure out sugars and garlic powder

 Step 2: Processs in a food processor

-In your food processor, add peppers, granulated sugar, garlic powder, garlic and brown sugar.
+In your food processor, add peppers, salt, granulated sugar, garlic powder, garlic and brown sugar.
 Pulse until a coarse puree forms.